A M E N G I N E E R I N G

 SAE/AISI 1050 0.48 – 0.55 620 – 760 340 – 450 Shafts, gears, springs, and hand tools

-• C45: A European equivalent to SAE 1045, C45 steel is widely used for mechanical engineering applications requiring moderate tensile strength.
+• C45: European equivalent to SAE 1045, widely used in mechanical engineering.

 Applications of Medium Carbon Steel